-If you’ve been dealing with credit card debt, or other unsecured forms of debt, and times have gotten tough, you may be considering debt consolidation.
-While this option is indeed a good fit for many, there is no such thing as a one size fits all solution to debt.
+If you’ve been dealing with credit card debt or other unsecured forms of debt, and times have gotten tough, you may be considering debt consolidation.
+While this option is indeed a good fit for many, there is no such thing as a one size fits all debt solution.
 With that said, there are a few things that you should consider when thinking about moving forward with a debt consolidation loan or program.

 Debt consolidation, in its most basic of explanations, is just what it sounds like.
 It is the consolidation of multiple debts into one single account.
 However, when you break it down, debt consolidation does much more than turn multiple payments into one.
 Ultimately, there are two basic types of debt consolidation:

-- Debt Consolidation Loan – A debt consolidation loanis exactly as it seems.
+- Debt Consolidation Loan – A debt consolidation loan is exactly as it seems.
 It is essentially a new loan provided to those with multiple debt accounts for the sole purpose of paying these accounts off and combining them.
-The goal with this type of loan is to reduce overall interest by combining several high interest loans into a single, lower interest loan.
-Ultimately, this reduces the minimum payment required and creates a fixed payment schedule, not only making it easier on a financial level, but on an accounting and organizational level.
+The goal of this type of loan is to reduce overall interest by combining several high-interest loans into a single, lower-interest loan.
+Ultimately, this reduces the minimum payment required and creates a fixed payment schedule, not only making it easier on a financial level but an accounting and organizational level.

 - Debt Consolidation Program – Those who cannot qualify for a debt consolidation loan, often look to debt consolidation programs.
 Based on the idea that the borrower is going through a financial hardship, debt consolidation programs differ greatly from loans.
 With these programs, a debt consolidation company is generally granted power of attorney over your accounts.
 This means that they make the decisions and payments for you.
 From there, the company will negotiate a lower interest rate based on your financial hardship and willingness to pay the take a proactive step to ensure that your debts don’t go unpaid.
 Once lower rates are negotiated, the debt consolidation accepts a single payment encompassing all minimum payments and fees associated with the program, later dispersing the payments to the lenders which hold the accounts.